Norsewood holding Viking Festival and Norway Day

 It was May 17, a special day in Norway as everyone was celebrating Norway Day - the day the country gained its independence from Sweden back in 1814.

-Renbjor says the first Norway Day she remembered she hadn't started school yet, so she was about four.
+Renbjor says the first Norway Day she remembered she hadn't started school yet, so she was about 4.

-It's a tradition that everyone in Norway observes, even the sausage, which is described as very like a frankfurter, wrapped in bread, with ketchup on top.
+It's a tradition everyone in Norway observes, even the sausage, which is described as very similar to a frankfurter, wrapped in bread, with ketchup on top.

 "Everyone eats three or four sausages each," Renbjor says.